rekhaDevs/samagragovernance.in/src/pages/team/index.md

-      A strong desire to work on scalable governance solutions that could impact everyday lives of citizens, brings Anay to Samagra.
+      A strong desire to work on scalable governance solutions that could impact everyday lives of citizens, brought him to Samagra.
 Currently, he is part of the KONNECT team in Odisha.
     image: /img/1.jpg
     linkedInProfile: 'https://www.linkedin.com/in/anay-gogate-71b50b6b/'